tbensky/npct/README.md

 ## The tracer tells me I was around someone who was sick

-Here's what we know, and we can apply some logic to guide us:
+Here's what we know, and we can apply some logic to guide us (disclaimer: we are not epidemiologists):

 * See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."